TenSketch/tbchealthcare-website/content/brands/schulke/Blue-Handrub.md

 - **Alcohol-Based Formula:** Effective against a broad range of microorganisms, including bacteria, fungi, and viruses.
 - **Blue Dye for Visibility:** Ensures thorough hand coverage and reduces the chance of missed areas.
 - **Quick-Drying:** Dries quickly without leaving a sticky residue.
-- **Moisturizing Properties:** Contains emollients to protect hands from dryness.
+- **Moisturizing Properties:** Contains emollients to protect hands from dryness.s
 - **Convenient Packaging:** Available in easy-to-use dispensers for rapid access. -->

 ### Uses